 Getting outdoors offers plenty of rewards of which we’re all aware: nice scenery, wildlife spottings, a challenge to our physical and mental mettle, and that time-honored benediction of getting ‘a bit of fresh air’.
 Wouldn’t it be dandy if doing so also came with a number of other benefits, such as seriously bettering our mental and physical well-being, boosting our creativity, reducing stress, and improving our sleep patterns?

 Well, dear reader, these are indeed just a few of the many benefits to be reaped from spending more time out and about in nature.
 Not bad, right?
 But also not all…not by a long shot!

 In this article, we’re going to cover all of the above and also introduce you to the somewhat vast number of other health benefits of being in nature.
 After that, we’ll take a look at why being outside is important and how to go about getting your fix of outdoor goodness, even when you’re busy or geographically deprived as regards proximity to the world’s more illustrious outdoor stomping grounds.

 Before we get down to all that, let’s take a quick look at some of the key ‘take-homes’ we’ll cover.

-For those of you who just want a quick overview of all the great physical and mental benefits of spending time in the great outdoors, we've put together a handy infographic for your consumption below.
+For those of you who just want a quick overview of all the great physical and mental benefits of hiking, backpacking, camping or any of the other ways of spending time in the great outdoors, we've put together a handy infographic for your consumption below.

 If however, you're keen to get stuck into the main article, then jump ahead here.